日本語 English

 1) To critically examine the concept and practice of multiculturalism in Japan, focusing on historical and contemporary contexts.

-2) To explore the intersections of race, ethnicity, gender, class, and nationality in shaping identity and societal structures.
+2) To explore the intersections of race, ethnicity and nationality in shaping identity and societal structures.

-3) To investigate the lived experiences of diverse minority groups, emphasizing intra-group diversity and the multiplicity of social identities.
+3) To investigate the lived experiences of diverse minority groups, focusing on their challenges in an ethno-nationalist country.

 4) To analyze policies, human rights debates, and identity politics to understand their impact on integration and equity in Japanese society.